7/22/2024

 CFO

-Well, I think I think depends what you mean by stabilize.
-I mean, we mean in the last two quarters, we have intentionally made investments in terms of additional UA investments.
+I think depends what you mean by stabilize.
+I mean, in the last two quarters, we have intentionally made investments in terms of additional UA investments.
 That was a conscious choice that we did.
 So we did spend record levels both in Q4 2023, but also in Q1.
-So it wasn't and we we could allow ourselves to do that.
-Why else we would we had these things already showing up in the in the financials in previous quarters, but now it's even more visible.
-So I think it depends.
+And we could allow ourselves to do that whilst we had these things already showing up in the financials in previous quarters, but now it's even more visible.
+I think it depends.
 It was an intentional decision to do that.
-And so it wasn't something that just happened in terms of going forward.
-I think we have been working diligently in how we how we where do we deploy our capital and that has yielded cost savings so far, especially on the fixed cost side and and and and also on the capex side.
+And so it wasn't something that just happened.
+In terms of going forward, I think we have been working diligently in how we Where do we deploy our capital?
+And that has yielded cost savings so far, especially on the fixed cost side and also on the CapEx side.
 But how and how that's going to be progressing, we have to come back to in the fall.

 speaker